thatjohnmartin/thatjohnmartin/content/pages/about.md

 ![Climbing in Pine Creek]({filename}/images/pine-creek-selfie-full-size.jpg)

+I'm one of the founders of a project called [Measure](http://measureprotocol.com).
+We're building an open protocol that allows organizations to acquire data from individuals in a way that protects their privacy, pays them fairly, and incentivizes accuracy.
+Yes, it's on the blockchain.
+It's, you know, the future.

-These days, I design and build things at [Measure](http://measureprotocol.com).
-Previously I was the CEO at Crowd Science, a company I founded in 2008 with [John Wainwright](http://en.wikipedia.org/wiki/John_Wainwright_(computer_scientist)) and [Paul Neto](http://blog.paulneto.com).
+Prior to that I was the CEO at Crowd Science, a company I founded in 2008 with [John Wainwright](http://en.wikipedia.org/wiki/John_Wainwright_(computer_scientist)) and [Paul Neto](http://blog.paulneto.com).
 At Crowd Science we built analytics and machine learning-based targeting engines for online publishers.
 We sold the company to [YuMe](http://www.yume.com) in 2013.

-Prior to founding Crowd Science I was part of the engineering teams at [comScore](http://www.comscore.com/) and [Cisco](http://www.cisco.com) as well as a handful of startups in Sydney and Toronto.
+Occasionally, I also do some work on an advertising AI called [Project Hyper](http://projecthyper.com) with some other ad tech fugitives.

 I have a degree in Computer Science from the [University of Sydney](http://www.usyd.edu.au/) but spent most of my time doing Philosophy.
 It turns out that free will does _not_ exist.